 where

-In this space-time metric, $M$ and $a$ are the mass and spin of the black hole. $\alpha$ is the quintessence (or other matters) parameter.
-The state parameter $\omega$ is given by the equation of state $p=\omega\rho$.
-If the energy matter is quintessence, $\omega$ will be $-1<\omega<-1/3$ to lead the universe acceleration.
-The case of $\omega=1/3$ represents radiation, and the case of $\omega=0$ represents dust around the Kerr black hole.
-Here we will discuss general situation, specially for above three situations.
+In this black hole space-time metric, $M$ is the black hole mass, $a$ is the black hole spin, $\alpha$ is the strength parameter, the equation of state $\omega$ is define by $p=\omega\rho$, where $p$ is the pressure and $\rho$ is the energy density of quintessence.
+If the energy matter is quintessence, the equation of state $\omega$ will satisfy the $-1<\omega<-1/3$, the quintessence can lead to the universe acceleration.
+In the case of $\omega=1/3$, the energy matter represents radiation, and the case of $\omega=0$ represents dust around the Kerr black hole.

 The black hole horizon is determined by the following equation